vueComponent/ant-design-vue/site/src/vueDocs/migration-v4.en-US.md

   ```

 - `getPopupContainer`: All `getPopupContainer` are guaranteed to return a unique div.
-- Upload List structure changes. [#34528](https://github.com/ant-design/ant-design/pull/34528)
-- Notification
-  - Static methods are no longer allowed to dynamically set `prefixCls` `maxCount` `top` `bottom` `getContainer` in `open`, Notification static methods will now have only one instance.
-If you need a different configuration, use `useNotification`.
-  - `close` was renamed to `destroy` to be consistent with message.
-- Drawer `style` & `className` are migrated to Drawer panel node, the original properties are replaced by `rootClassName` and `rootStyle`.
+- Drawer `style` & `class` are migrated to Drawer panel node, the original properties are replaced by `rootClassName` and `rootStyle`.
-- The deprecated `message.warn` in 3.x is now completely removed, please use `message.warning` instead.

 #### Component refactoring and removal